-On the Heimatbestimmung of the Ellis County (Kansas) Volga-German Dialects1
+On the Heimatbestimmung of the Ellis County (Kansas) Volga-German Dialects

-Beginning in 1875, large numbers of German Catholics from Russia settled on land purchased from the Kansas Pacific Railroad in Ellis County, Kansas.2 They came from farming villages established in the 1760s along the Volga River at the invitation of Catherine the Great.
-The names of their new villages in Kansas reflected those of their Russian origin: Katharinenstadt, Herzog, Schoenchen, Pfeifer, Obermonjou, Liebenthal.3 To this day each village prides itself on its German heritage, maintained in foreign environments for over two hundred years.
+Beginning in 1875, large numbers of German Catholics from Russia settled on land purchased from the Kansas Pacific Railroad in Ellis County, Kansas.
+They came from farming villages established in the 1760s along the Volga River at the invitation of Catherine the Great.
+The names of their new villages in Kansas reflected those of their Russian origin: Katharinenstadt, Herzog, Schoenchen, Pfeifer, Obermonjou, Liebenthal.
+To this day each village prides itself on its German heritage, maintained in foreign environments for over two hundred years.

 The German dialects taken to Russia in the eighteenth century by the forebears of these Kansans were preserved and passed down from generation to generation until the 1940s.
-The designation of English as the sole language of classroom instruction in the aftermath of the First World War took its toll.4 The children of the 1920s, who spoke German dialects as their first language, found the transition to English in the classroom to be a bitter struggle.
+The designation of English as the sole language of classroom instruction in the aftermath of the First World War took its toll.
+The children of the 1920s, who spoke German dialects as their first language, found the transition to English in the classroom to be a bitter struggle.
 They were determined to give their children a better start.
 Thus the generation of the 1940s was taught English in the home.
 The Volga-German dialects of Kansas now face certain extinction.

-This study is the search for a linguistic homeland-a Heimatbestimmung for the dialects still spoken in the villages of Ellis County.
+This study is the search for a linguistic homeland-a Heimatbestimmung-for the dialects still spoken in the villages of Ellis County.
 Such a Heimatbestimmung should not be construed to mean that we will determine the points of origin for the ancestors of these Kansas-Germans in the German homeland.
 Rather, it is essentially a linguistic description of the Ellis County dialects in terms of the characteristics which distinguish the continental West Germanic dialects.
 The result will be a place on the German dialect map for these colonial dialects.
 The Heimatbestimmung is simply an initial step in unwinding the more involved development of these dialects.
-A more complete study will have to consider such factors as the immigration records both to Russia and to Kansas, the establishment of Mutterkolonien and subsequent Tochterkolonien along the Volga, as well as the numerous social influences which certainly played a major role in shaping the dialects as we find them today.5 dialects are claimed to have their origins in Bavaria, the Lower Rhine, East France, Baden, Württemberg, Hesse, the Rhenish Palatinate, the Upper Palatinate, Swabia, Nürnberg, or simply southwest Germany.7 Much of the evidence used in arriving at these conclusions was fragmentary, hearsay or mere speculation.
+A more complete study will have to consider such factors as the immigration records both to Russia and to Kansas, the establishment of Mutterkolonien and subsequent Tochterkolonien along the Volga, as well as the numerous social influences which certainly played a major role in shaping the dialects as we find them today.

+The dialects spoken in Ellis County have often been simply described by the village name, e.g., Munjor dialect, Catherine dialect.
+In some studies the dialects are claimed to have their origins in Bavaria, the Lower Rhine, East France, Baden, Württemberg, Hesse, the Rhenish Palatinate, the Upper Palatinate, Swabia, Nürnberg, or simply southwest Germany.
+Much of the evidence used in arriving at these conclusions was fragmentary, hearsay or mere speculation.
 A rigorous study of these dialects is therefore long overdue.